jpoh97/DataStructuresAndAlgorithmsCourse/SortAlgorithms/CountingSort/README.md

 * Counts the number of occurrences of each value
 * Only works with non negative discrete values (Can't work with floats, strings, etc)
 * Values must be within a specific range
+* Only good when the range of values is reasonable meaning and when the number of unique values won't be significantly great

 * Not an in-place algorithm
 * O(k + n) - can achieve this cuz we're making assumptions about the data we're sorting
 * Unstable algorithm.
 If we want the sort to be stable, we have to do some extra steps

 ### Process
 * Create a count (frequency) array with the possible values (i.e. If we have items between 1-20 values, we create an array with length 20)